ferronvalentin/ferronvalentin/README.md

 ### Hi there 👋

-I'm looking for Senior Software Engineer with experience in JS.
+I'm looking for a Senior Software Engineer with experience in JS.

 🏡  Remote friendly / full time